lpther/SysadminToolkit/README.txt

 * Thanks

-Khosrow Ebrahimpour for is invaluable talent and charisma Wikipedia
+Khosrow Ebrahimpour for his invaluable talent and charisma Wikipedia